 Digital Terrain Modelling

 Also known as Digital Elevation Modelling, Digital Terrain Modelling (DTM) allows the visualisation of the surface of monuments and archaeological features.
-By accurately measuring the land surface using GPS or a total station, detail can be expressed as a digital image or as contours.
+By accurately measuring the height of the land using RTK GNSS, total station or obtaining heights derived from LiDAR data and aerial photography, surface detail can be expressed as a digital image or as contours.
 We can enhance surveys using hachures and lines and polygons to highlight features of archaeological interest.
 The models can also be combined with geophysical data in order to provide an extra dimension to analysis.
+Most of our magnetometry survey interpretations are aided by DTMs produced from height data captured by our cart based system during the fieldwork or from freely available LiDAR datasets.

 Digital Terrain Model of Castle Combe 12th century motte and bailey castle.